developer-friendly/blog/docs/posts/2024/0012-ory-kratos.md

 {{ read_csv('docs/codes/2024/0012/junk/dns.csv') }}

-And since the [developer-friendly.blog] domain is hosted on Cloudflare, here how the [IaC](/category/iac/) will look like for such a change.
+And since the [developer-friendly.blog] domain is hosted on Cloudflare, here's how the [IaC](/category/iac/) will look like for such a change.

 ```hcl title="dns/variables.tf"